 - 2. Spark plug loose.
 Screw down and if necessary replace gasket. - 3.
 Exhaust valve not seating properly.
 First examine the exhaust valve spring and make sure it is not broken.
 If not broken insert the point of a screwdriver between the coils and place tension on the spring.
 If this makes the engine run normally the spring is weak and should be replaced.
 If spring is not at fault the valve may be badly carboned and need regrinding.
 (The latter can only occur in engines which have been running for some time and will never happen on new engines).
-To replace spring or regrind valves see paragraph on "Cylinder Head and Valves" for method of removal from engine. - 4.
+To replace spring or regrind valves see paragraph on "Cylinder Head and Valves," for method of removal from engine. - 4.
 Intake valve not seating properly.
-Depress the valve by hand several times.
-It should snap up freely.
 Test the spring as outlined above for exhaust valve spring.
 It should very seldom be necessary to replace intake valves.
 See paragraph "Cylinder Head and Valves".